 - Don’t be afraid to say “no”.
 People will invite you in for tea, or invite you to look at this or look at that, or whatever.
 But if you don’t want to, don’t go.
 A polite no is fine.

 - Walking around by yourself when it’s dark is just silly.
 Even if you’d do this in your own country, you don’t have your bearings in Turkey.
 The chances of you getting lost, or worse, is probably just going to be that much higher than where you’re from.

 - It’s probably best to dress modestly.
 Long flowing fabrics, long skirts or trousers – that sort of clothing.
-It’s a moderately conservative country, so if you want to lessen the attention you’ll get and avoid offense, especially in more conservative countryside areas, dress accordingly.
-Just look at what other women around you are wearing.
-It’s easy to buy Turkish style clothing all over the country if you want to fit in even more.
+It’s a moderately conservative country, so if you want to lessen the attention you’ll get and avoid offence, especially in more conservative countryside areas, dress accordingly.

-- Understanding that it’s not usual for women to travel by themselves in Turkey won’t stop you getting attention, but it will probably help for your peace of mind.
-Men will come up to you, flirt with you, try to get your number, sit next to and try to make conversation, walk alongside you… If you don’t want them near you, tell them to go away – politely.
-If they persist, make a fuss.
-Locate tourist police and alert accordingly.
+- Understanding that it’s not usual for women to travel by themselves in Turkey won’t stop you from getting attention, but it will probably help for your peace of mind.

 - Catcalling happens, a lot.
 The best course of action is to ignore it.
 Wear dark sunglasses if you want to avoid eye contact.